AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 - On `Pull Request`, the application unit tests are executed by calling `aio app test` against the requested changes.
 See the [PR workflow](https://github.com/adobe/generator-aio-app/blob/master/generators/add-ci/.github/workflows/pr_test.yml).

 - On `Branch Merge`, the application gets deployed to the `Stage` workspace by calling `aio app deploy`.
-This includes Runtime for back-end actions and out-of-the-box CDN for SPA if there is a web UI).
+The back-end serverless actions get deployed to Runtime, while the SPA gets deployed to the out-of-the-box CDN if the application has a web UI.
 See the [Deploy Stage workflow](https://github.com/adobe/generator-aio-app/blob/master/generators/add-ci/.github/workflows/deploy_stage.yml)

 - On `Repository Release`, the application gets deployed to the `Production` workspace by calling `aio app deploy`.
-This includes Runtime for back-end actions and out-of-the-box CDN for SPA if there is a web UI).
+The back-end serverless actions get deployed to Runtime, while the SPA gets deployed to the out-of-the-box CDN if the application has a web UI.
 See the [Deploy Prod workflow](https://github.com/adobe/generator-aio-app/blob/master/generators/add-ci/.github/workflows/deploy_prod.yml)

 Each of the default [Github Workflows](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) leverages two core features provided by Github: [Github Actions](https://github.com/features/actions) and [Github Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).